dijkstracula/website/content/papers.md

 tarpit necessitates adopting formalisms and mechanized proof techniques from the formal methods and programming languages community.

-Here's some of the research I've published.
+Here's some of the research I've published, in this space and others: